 The Study Area stretches along Queen Street East, between the Etobicoke Creek and Highway 410.
 Existing uses in the Study Area are typically auto-oriented commercial and service uses.
-There are sections with low-rise residential uses and industrial uses.
-There are some new mixed-use developments that have been built within the Study Area, which have been excluded from the Study.
+There are sections within the Study Area that include low-rise residential uses and industrial uses.
+New mixed-use developments that have been built within the Study Area have been excluded from the Study.